 A video of a person shouting “allahu akbar” while the Notre Dame burns is also fake:

 The video has been edited to include a man shouting “Allahu Akbar”.
 The original can be found on YouTube, where the calls “Allahu Akbar” in the notre dame fire video, originated from.
-You can find the original, here.
+You can find it, here.

 The problem with recorded pictures from a TV is its poorer quality.
 The above video is a good example, as the blurry, pale shots quickly lead to (false) interpretations.
 The original video can be seen on Youtube.